ChiahongHong/ColorPicker/README.md

 # Color Picker

-Implement a Screen Color Picker via Windows API.
+Implement a Screen Color Picker using the Windows API.

 ![](screenshot.jpg)